pw598/pw598.github.io/_posts/2025-06-21-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 ## Count of Records

 Though the number of documents is mentioned upon import, we can also use the following command.
 To apply a single filter, we would use something like <code>collection.count_documents({"user.City": "Colombo"})</code>, with either apostrophes or double-quotes being acceptable.
-For a double-filter, we would use something like <code>collection.count_documents({"user.City": "Colombo", "device.Browser": "Firefox"}), and so on.</code>.
+For a double-filter, we would use something like <code>collection.count_documents({"user.City": "Colombo", "device.Browser": "Firefox"})</code>, and so on.

 ```python